-- 1/3 cup Sprinkles
+- 1/3 cup Sprinkles optional

-- Preheat oven to 375F.
+- Preheat oven to 375F (190C).

-- Stir in vanilla extract and salt, stirring until well-combined, and scrape down the sides of the bowl using a rubber spatula to ensure ingredients are well-incorporated.
+- Stir in egg yolk and scrape down the sides of the bowl using a rubber spatula to ensure ingredients are well-incorporated.

 - Stir in mini chocolate chips.

-- Pour your sugar into a shallow dish (I used a plate for ease of rolling) and set nearby.
+- Pour your coarse sugar into a shallow dish (I used a plate for ease of rolling) and set nearby.

-- Lightly flour your hands and, using your palms (not your fingers or the sticks will be lumpy) gently roll the dough out until it is about 6" long.
+- Lightly flour your hands and, using your palms (not your fingers or the sticks will be lumpy), gently roll the dough out until it is about 6" long.

 - Allow cookies to cool completely before dipping in chocolate.